 As I pulled over and walked from the car to the field with my camera, it hit me.
-This is what the Hudson River School of Landscape Painters saw, an incredibly intense luminosity, sweeping over the landscape, cleansing and clarifying it, renewing it.
+This is what the Hudson River School landscape painters encountered in their journeys north, an incredible luminosity sweeping over the landscape, cleansing and clarifying it, renewing it.
 The Hudson River School artists were no different from me.
 I was doing exactly what they did – renewing my spirit in the presence of nature, capturing an illuminated landscape, using light as a focal point and as a visual metaphor to express an inner spiritual need.
 Wow, it hit me again.
 The previous winter had been a difficult one.
-I’d ended a long-term personal relationship, a professional relationship, and faced a difficult health issue as well.
-I am also one of those people who see northern winters as long dark tunnels requiring lots of resolve and perseverance.
-I was at a point when my spirit was in need of some serious uplifting.
-And then I saw this light.
+I had not only ended a long-term personal relationship but a professional relationship as well.
+And as one of those people who see northern winters as long dark tunnels requiring lots of perseverance to get through, my spirit was in need of some serious uplifting – when I saw this light.

 For more information about the The Hudson River Painters, visit